 First Officer Russ Leighton

-First Officer Russ Leighton serves as the Director of Safety for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
-He has been a member of the CAPA Safety Committee since 2005.
+First Officer Russ Leighton serves as the Vice President for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
+He has been a member of the CAPA Safety Committee since 2005, previously serving as the Director of Safety of CAPA.

 He is responsible for facilitating implementation and maintenance of programs such as ASAP, FOQA, LOSA, FRMS and SMS for the 65,000+ pilots, mechanics, flight attendants, and dispatchers of the Airline Division.
 He is also responsible for training and maintaining Aircraft Accident Go-Teams, to help the NTSB as parties to investigations.
 Previously he was also an Air Safety Investigator for the NTSB and was Investigator-in-Charge for more than 50 aircraft accidents.